-The Public Interest Litigation Project (PILP) is a project of the Dutch section of the International Commission of Jurists (NJCM).
-It is a five-year pilot project through which the NJCM explores the possibilities of strategic litigation in the field of human rights in the Netherlands.
+The Public Interest Litigation Project (PILP), which is part of the Dutch Section of the International Commission of Jurists (NJCM), explores the possibilities of strategic litigation in the field of human rights in the Netherlands.

 Sometimes alternative routes to justice have been blocked.
 Sometimes dialogue and lobbying are ineffective on their own.
 In those cases, legal action may be necessary.